 23. Confirmation page

 • After you click the submit button on the previous page, the ‘Request New Application Access Acknowledgement’ page will appear.

 • Make note of your tracking number (e.g., 167539), and click the OK button.

 You will receive a confirmation email also containing the information provided on the acknowledgement page.

 25. The authentication and approval process for new users may take between five and seven days to complete.

 If approved, you will receive an email similar to the one shown.

-Note: If you request has been denied, you will receive an email outlining the reasons for the rejection.
+Note: If your request has been denied, you will receive an email outlining the reasons for the rejection.
 You will need to submit a new access request application with the corrected information.

 • Once your account has been approved, you will need to register a multifactor authentication (MFA) device to access your SPOT account.
-This will be done in your EIDM profile.
+This will be done within your EIDM profile.

 • Click on the CMS.gov | Enterprise Portal logo on the top left of your acknowledgement screen